Can We Identify Stance Without Target Arguments? A Study for Rumour Stance Classification: The Role of Target Arguments

-\paragraph{Dataset.} Two annotators manually categorise the \textit{reply} tweets (all of the \textit{supports}, \textit{denies}, \textit{queries} and $50$ randomly sampled \textit{comments}) in both validation and test sets into target-independent or -dependent.
-Annotators did not have access to the \textit{source} tweet and the tweets from validation and test sets are shuffled before annotation.
-Aiming to validate the annotations, annotators were also asked to classify the stance of the target-independent tweets.
-We then compare their assigned class with the gold standard label and, if they differ, we alter their annotation from target-independent to -dependent.
-The Inter-Annotator Agreement is 72.5\%.
+\paragraph{Annotation Process} Two annotators manually categorised each reply into either target-independent or -dependent, by answering one question: “\textit{do you think you need the source tweet to infer the stance of this reply?}” Aiming to validate the annotations, annotators were also asked to classify the stance of the tweets.
+We then compared their assigned class with the gold standard label and, if they differed, we altered their annotation from target-independent to -dependent.
+Annotators did not have access to the source tweet and the tweets from validation and test sets were shuffled before annotation.
+The inter-annotator agreement is of 72.5\% and Cohen’s Kappa is 0.565.

-As shown in Table \ref{tab:results-annotate-target}, the distribution of the target-independent tweets is imbalanced, with \textit{denies} and \textit{queries} showing more cases where context is not needed.
-It further explains why target-oblivious models are good at predicting \textit{deny} and \textit{query} classes.
-We also analyse whether the conversation-aware models are better at classifying target-dependent tweets, as it would be expected.
-However, almost all the correctly identified \textit{denies} by Hierarchical BERT and Branch-LSTM are short target-independent tweets, containing strong signal words such as "false", "no", and "lie".
-In addition, these models fail in simple cases such as "@USER fake news".
-Therefore, we question the real usefulness of conversation-aware models, since the \textit{deny} class is the most informative class for rumour verification on social media.
-Nevertheless, the test set itself does not contain \textit{denies} that require complicated reasoning with the \textit{source} or \textit{parent} tweets, so the evaluation naturally favours T-O systems.

-\paragraph{Models.} Aiming to investigate the role of the \textit{target} in the target/conversation-aware models, we experiment by masking the entire \textit{source} tweet in the input during inference.
-As shown in Table \ref{tab:results-mask-target}, masking the \textit{target} has minimum impact on target-aware BERTweet over the \textit{deny}, \textit{query} and \textit{comment} predictions and, even for the \textit{support} class, 48\% of predictions stay the same on average -- larger than the proportion of target-independent examples in the test set.
-The case is even more extreme for Hierarchical BERT.
-The results suggest that the target/conversation-aware model may behave like a target-independent model.
-The \textit{source} tweets or conversations may be introducing noise, which would explain the failure of the conversation-based models in simple target-independent examples.